learn-co-students/javascript-intro-to-looping-js-intro-000/README.md

 // Hello World the 3 time
 ```

-You'll encounter `for` loops again when you learn about iteration through object literals.
+You'll encounter `for` loops again when you learn about iterating through object literals.

 **TODO**: Build a function `forLoop`.
 It takes an array as an argument.
 Start counting from 0, and, using a `for` loop, add a string to the array.
 But not just any string.
 If you're `i` value is `1`, add the string `"I am 1 strange loop."`; but if your `i` value is anything else, add the string `"I am ${i} strange loops."` to the array 25 times.
 (Remember flow control with `if` and `else`?
 And how do we _interpolate_ `i`?)
 Then return the array.